 This course will provide credit for practical experience undertaken in settings approved by the instructor.
 Settings may be diverse (e.g., group homes, clinics, schools, businesses) but will allow the student to accumulate supervised experience toward the requirement for such experience for BACB certification.
-Graded on S/U basis.
 Prerequisite: ABA 6113.
 Co-requisite: ABA 6123 or permission of instructor.
 Summer Term.

 6213.
-Research Methods.
+Behavior Assessment.

-This course introduces the student to the tactics for measuring behavior and behavioral products, graphing and interpreting data, and designing/delivering behavior change procedures within the framework of single subject experimental designs that allow for conclusions about the impact of interventions and maintaining the accountability of the behavior analyst.
-Prerequisite: ABA 6133.
-Corequisite: 6233 or permission of instructor.
-Fall Term.
+This course introduces the student to the tactics for measuring behavior and behavioral products, graphing and interpreting data, and designing function-based change procedures within the framework of single subject experimental designs that allow for conclusions about the impact of interventions and maintaining the accountability of the behavior analyst.
+Prerequisite: ABA 6113.
+Co-requisite: ABA 6233 or permission of the instructor.
+Fall Term 1.